 As previously indicated, Houston is anticipated to continue to grow in commerce and population, increasing demand for services for the Fund.
-As with the HPW purpose statement, "Together we create a strong foundation for Houston to thrive," the Fund plans to build the necessary infrastructure for water and wastewater to supply the needed services for our current and future citizens.
-The initiatives include a One Water Plan, a Water Conservation Plan, a Ground Water Reduction Plan, a Capital Improvement Plan focusing on resilience and sustainability, and a Wastewater Conserve.
+The Fund plans to build and maintain the necessary infrastructure for water and wastewater to supply the needed services for our current and future customers.
+The initiatives include the One Water Plan, the Water Conservation Plan, the Ground Water Reduction Plan, the Capital Improvement Plan focusing on resilience and sustainability, and the Wastewater Consent Decree.

 One Water Plan: The City is currently developing a One Water Plan ("Plan"), which will be conducted in two phases.
 Phase One began in August 2023 and involves engaging key stakeholders and community members to ensure the Plan addresses community needs and reflects our shared values and vision for Houston's future.
 Through this phase, the City will identify the plan's vision, objectives and guiding principles.
 Phase One will also include the development of a Water Equity Roadmap to ensure utility planners consider impacts on vulnerable communities and prioritize projects that deliver equitable outcomes, as well as creating a project website for project communication and engagement.
-Phase One is expected to take one year to complete.
-Phase Two will consist of developing, drafting, and delivering the One Water Plan, the Water Utility Strategic Master Plan and the Wastewater Utility Strategic Master Plan, and integrating the Stormwater Strategic Master Plan, which has already begun under a separate contract.
-Phase Two is expected to be a multi-year project.
+Phase One is ongoing and is expected to be completed in 2025.
+Phase Two will consist of developing, drafting, and delivering the One Water Plan, the Alternative Source Water Supply Master Plan, and integrating the Stormwater Strategic Master Plan, Wastewater Consent Decree and the Drinking Water Master Plan, which have already begun under separate contracts.
+Phase Two is expected to be a multi-year effort.

-The One Water Plan will establish the vision for how Houston will manage water for the benefit of our people, economy, and environment, and will provide a framework for coordinated planning across the City's water, wastewater, and stormwater utilities.
-The One Water Plan will maximize the delivery of projects that achieve multiple benefits and align with the City's existing master plans and initiatives, such as the Climate Action Plan, Reliant Houston, Build Houston Forward, and Complete Communities.
+The One Water Plan will establish the vision for how Houston will manage water for the benefit of our people, economy, and environment, while providing a framework for coordinated planning across the City's water, wastewater, and stormwater utilities.
+The One Water Plan will maximize the delivery of projects that achieve multiple benefits and align with the City's existing master plans and initiatives, such as the Climate Action Plan, Resilient Houston, Build Houston Forward, and Complete Communities.